jacob-shuman/ephemurl/README.md

 - `dark`: dark color palette will be used
 - `system`: page will load the light color palette and switch to dark if the device's color preference is dark
 - `system-dark`: page will load the dark color palette and switch to light if the device's color preference is light

+# Architecture

+## Icons
+All icons are provided by the fantastic [tabler icon set](https://tabler.io/icons).
+If you're looking for a well-designed consistent icon pack I would recommend checking it out and supporting the project.